Skip to main content

 • “The gameplay itself is simple but well implemented; it does not get in the way of learning but always supports it.”

-• “The gameplay loop is a bit repetitive and after a while I found myself memorizing patterns rather than the words or sentence's meaning.”
+• “The gameplay loop is a bit repetitive and after a while I found myself memorizing patterns rather than the words or sentence meaning.”

 • story

-• “The story is compelling, kind of similar to that of Pokémon, with all the acquiring of new words and kanji to defeat a grandmaster, while at the same time solving small problems that people you meet along the way have.”
+• “The story is compelling, kind of similar to that of Pokémon with all the acquiring new words, kanji to defeat a grandmaster, while at the same time solving small problems people you meet on the way have.”

 • “The story is weird, the rival is rude (he hides like a coward behind the peach tree and still talks trash after you help him), and the NPCs are kind of funny.”